Agriculture in China: Organic food products

-China's organic food production has experienced a rapid expansion in the 2010s, largely attributed to the booming domestic market due to the heightened food safety problem.
 In many cases, organic food production is organized by organic food companies leasing land from small scale farmers.
 Farmers' cooperatives and contract farming are also found to be common organizational structures of organic farming in China.
 The Chinese government has provided various policy and financial supports for the development of the organic sector.
 In recent years, non-certified organic production in diverse forms such as permaculture and natural farming is also emerging in China, often initiated by entrepreneurs or civil society organizations.